 What is a narcissist?
-Basically they are very vain and only really focus on themselves, even at the detriment of their most close relationships; psychologists call it Narcissistic Personality Disorder and also say it is a spectrum disorder that can vary in severity.
+Basically, they are very vain and only really focus on themselves, even at the cost of their most close relationships; psychologists call it Narcissistic Personality Disorder and also say it is a spectrum disorder that can vary in severity.

 Your husband doesn’t seem to care

 He doesn’t care about your feelings or put effort into understanding you.
 This is one of the biggest signs your husband is a narcissist.

 Narcissists are typically so interested in themselves, they can’t even see others around them.
 Unfortunately, that includes you.
 But the reason they are so into themselves is really a mask.

 Classic narcissists may seem self-confident, but it’s all an act.
 Inside they are completely self-conscious.
 That’s why they puff themselves up and put so much attention to their accomplishments.

 So don’t take it personally.
 Have good family and friends around you who care about your feelings and give you the emotional support you need if your husband is a narcissistic person.